Swap Party Rules, Tips, and Other Ideas You Need to Know

 A swapping party is a unique way to hang out with friends, clean out your closet and house, and go shopping without spending money!

-Not to mention – you’re doing something that’s great for the community and environment.
+Not to mention – you’re doing something that’s great for the community and environment by reusing items that might otherwise have ended up in the garbage.

 Swap Party Rules